Core¶

 Operations¶

-Operation protocol: a name string and an execute method.
+class that implements the Operation protocol: a name string and

-session and emit structured events, but do not open connections or manage
+infrastructure: they receive a session and emit structured events, but

 - ping